Anything-Minecraft-Team/anything-minecraft/info/en_us/CONFIGURATION_OPTIONS.md

 ### `resource-pack`

-URL to a resource pack
+URI to a resource pack

 Note: In some versions before 1.15.2, the ":" and "=" characters need to be escaped with a backslash (\\)